 WARNING!
-Frequencies above 100MHz exceed the specifications for the onboard Intel Chipset and are not guaranteed to be stable.
+Frequencies other than the recommended CPU bus frequencies are not guaranteed to be stable.

 3.5 System Memory (DIMM)

 NOTE: No hardware or BIOS setup is required after adding or removing memory.

 This motherboard uses only Dual Inline Memory Modules (DIMMs).
 Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM).
 One side (with memory chips) of the DIMM takes up one row on the motherboard.